-We can see that React is not only very widely used, with almost 80% of JS developers having coded with it, but that satisfaction levels are high.
-Next in terms of usage comes Angular, with over 60% of JS developers having used the framework.
+We can see that React is not only very widely used, almost 80% of JS developers have coded with it, but that satisfaction levels are high.
+Next in terms of usage comes Angular – over 60% of JS developers have used the framework.

 Their grumbling has obviously put off others from gaining experience in Angular.
 The number of those that haven’t used it yet and who have no intention or desire to in future is over three times more than the number of those who haven’t used it but would like to learn Angular.

 That contrasts with Vue.js.
 A lower but still relatively high number of around 45% of JS developers have used Vue, but most who have are positive on the framework and would like to continue to use it.
 Of those who haven’t used Vue.js yet, almost two times more developers would like to in future compared to those who wouldn’t.

 Roughly the same can be said of Preact, except that of those developers who haven’t yet used the library, less are interested in doing so in future, in comparison to the level of enthusiasm for Svelte.